Advertisement

 Keep your eyes healthy by not sleeping in your contacts, properly caring for your lenses and wearing eye protection when necessary

 No one wants an eye infection from contacts.
-If you’ve ever slept in your contact lenses, worn disposable lenses past the prescribed replacement schedule or gone for a dip in the community pool without removing contacts from your eyes first, it’s time to rethink your habits.
+And if you’ve ever slept in your contact lenses, worn disposable lenses past the prescribed replacement schedule or gone for a dip in the community pool without removing contacts from your eyes first, it’s time to rethink those unhealthy habits.

 Advertisement